chanicpanic/reference/source/index.rst

 .. note::

-   This guide is currently under development.
-Sections will be added and revised over time.
+   Sections of this guide will be added and revised over time.

 .. toctree::
    :maxdepth: 3

    instructions
-   groups
    abilities
    stack
    presence